 2000 – The Porch project moves into a separate building across the road to become an independently run day centre for the homeless.

-2004 – Douglas House, a hospice for young adults with life-shortening conditions is opened by HRH The Queen.
+2004 – Douglas House, a hospice for young adults with life limiting conditions is opened by HM The Queen.

 2011 – Helen and Douglas Houses are honoured with the Queens Award for Voluntary Service.